');

 About Greenville, NH

-Greenville is a small community in New Hampshire with a population of 1,102 residents.
-The median household income is $58,095 per year, which is near the national average.
-The median age in Greenville is 34.4 years.
+Greenville is a small town located in New Hampshire with a population of 1,102 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $58,095 per year, which is 23% below the national median of $75,149.
+The median age of 34.4 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Greenville Ranks in New Hampshire